Lynx-Eco/repod/README.md

 # Note: --commit only works on the current directory
 repod --commit

+# Ask a question about the current repository (uses Gemini 2.5 Pro)
+repod --ask "What are the main components and how do they interact?"

+# Commit to a specific branch (creates/switches if needed)
+repod --commit=feature/my-branch

+# Let repod propose a branch name from changes (confirm or edit before creating)
+repod --commit=auto

 # Propose and apply multiple commits (current directory only)
 repod --multi-commit